FlyingCowsNCSU/FlyingCowsNCSU.github.io/doc/drone_payload_setup.md

 To attach the Raspberry Pi to the payload plate, follow these steps:

 1. Place the Raspberry Pi on the payload plate in the desired location
+2. Attach the Powerboard to the Raspberry Pi and ensure that it is fastened
-2. Secure the Raspberry Pi to the payload plate using screws or other appropriate fasteners
+3. Secure the Raspberry Pi to the payload plate using screws or other appropriate fasteners
-3. Ensure that the Raspberry Pi is securely attached to the payload plate and that there is no movement or play in the connection
+4. Ensure that the Raspberry Pi is securely attached to the payload plate and that there is no movement or play in the connection

 ## Step 2: Attach the Buck Boost Converter to the Base Plate